Cartoon Network (Asia): Cartoonito

 Originally launched on 1 December 2012 in Asia in conjunction with its localized website, Cartoonito's original programming block aired on Cartoon Network from 6 to 8 AM including Baby Looney Tunes and ABC Monsters.
-Cartoonito was replaced by Boomerang on January 1, 2015.
+Cartoonito was replaced by Boomerang on 1 January 2015.

-The brand was relaunched as a morning programming block on Cartoon Network Japan on March 1, 2022, and in Southeast Asia and Korea on March 28 that same year.
-It offers a modern approach to pre-school programming, built to support each child's unique potential with its educational framework called “Humancentric Learning”.
+The brand was relaunched as a morning programming block on Cartoon Network Japan on 1 March 2022, and in Southeast Asia and Korea on 28 March 2022.
+It offered a modern approach to preschool programming, built to support each child's unique potential with its educational framework called "Humancentric Learning".

 Boomerang

-Boomerang was first shown as a programming block on Cartoon Network Asia from October 6, 1994, to March 14, 2004.
-A separate TV channel was available all across the Asia-Pacific region on 14 March 2004.
-On 1 December 2012, it went defunct and was replaced with Toonami; Toonami is also operated and distributed by Turner Broadcasting System Asia Pacific.
-However, since 1 January 2015, Boomerang has replaced Cartoonito.
+Boomerang started in Asia as a programming block on Cartoon Network Asia from 6 October 1994, to 14 March 2004.
+A separate television channel was launched all across the Asia-Pacific region on 14 March 2004.
+On 1 December 2012, it was closed and was replaced with Toonami; Toonami is also operated and distributed by Turner Broadcasting System Asia Pacific.
+However, on 1 January 2015, Boomerang returned to Asia and replaced Cartoonito.